marnixk/tclcommon/README.md

 * Collections
 ** Datastructures
 ** Operations
+* OO helper functions
+* Configuration settings
+* Logging facilities
+* Typed exchange format

 * Structs (to be deprecated)

 Will contain in the future:

-* Properties and configuration settings
 * Internationalization

 ## Closures